aspuru-guzik-group/MERMaid/README.md

 > You must have your **`OPENAI_API_KEY`** set in your .env file (or terminal) before launching the app.
 You can follow the instructions in [3.2 Setting Up API Key](#32-setting-up-api-key)

+> A JanusGraph server is not required for the web interface to run, but is required if using either KGWIzard or the full MERMaid pipeline throught the interface (see [3.3.1 Start JanusGraph Server](#331-start-janusgraph-server))
 ---

 ### 5. Adapting MERMaid